 I’ll pause for a second.
 Grab a pen, Mr. Baldanza.
 You may want to write down steps 1-5.
 They’re what all flying customers expect.

 So I arrive and there are TWO long lines.
 Gate agents are screaming at the top of their lungs.
 Destination cities.
 Passenger names.
 Gate information.
 Picture an INS office.
 Since I can’t get anyone’s attention, I have to decide for myself which of the two lines to join.
 It’s 50-50.
 Didn’t seem that big of a decision.
 I had plenty of time, right?
 Seems the shortest line is always the smart choice.

 So, I get into a line that seemed to have about 30-40 people ahead of me.
-The other lines seems had perhaps 100 passengers.
+The other lines seem to have perhaps 100 passengers.
 Easy decision.

 Well, I get into the line and the fucking thing doesn’t budge an inch.
 At least for a while.
 Five minutes becomes ten, which becomes twenty.
 By this time, I’ve moved exactly four squares on the carpet.
 A caterpillar would move faster, not that I know much about fucking caterpillars, but if you’ve ever seen how slow one of those things moves, you get my drift.
 Anyway, infants are balling their asses off, mothers are screaming, and I’m calm as a saint because I’m thinking to myself — even though this is bad, they are going to get me to my flight on time.
 Right?
 They can’t possibly keep me hanging.
 Here, take a look.
 I snapped this photo while in line.